mgblackwater/stevekinney.net/content/courses/testing/differences-between-jest-and-vitest.md

 ### Jest

 Setting up Jest isn’t the worst thing you’ll face as a dev (ever try to configure Webpack from scratch?
-Yeah... makes Jest _look_ like a vacation).
+Yeah… makes Jest _look_ like a vacation).
 It does come batteries included, so 90% of the time, you install it, and boom—you’ve got a functional test suite.

 But—and it’s a big but—the Jest API array of features can sometimes tip over into the "whoa, okay, let me get back to you in a week" territory.
 If you're tackling newer features like parallel testing or even type hints sometimes, suddenly you're knee-deep in documentation.